-Integral Powertrain is applying for planning permission to build a new Technical Centre in Shenley Wood on land being purchased from MKDP.
+Integral Powertrain has received planning permission to build a new Technical Centre in Shenley Wood on land purchased from MKDP.
 The new facility has been designed to support the company’s current business needs as well as its ambitious growth plans.

 Integral Powertrain provides a range of technical solutions to power vehicles more sustainably and employs more than 150 people in Milton Keynes who work from three different sites.
 Rapid growth has seen the company outgrow its existing locations and expansion has become necessary to ensure the levels of service, quality and efficiency their customers have come to expect continues.

 Planned to be operational by Q3 2019, it is intended that the new 5,500m² facility will enable the company not only to consolidate most of its operations at one base so that its staff can collaborate more effectively, but also to accommodate future staff required for projected growth.